debops/debops/docs/meta/policy/ai-contributions.rst

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [`RFC2119`_].

+This policy uses "LLM" for the class of AI tools that can generate or transform content, and "AI" as the umbrella term; the provisions apply to both.

 Core Principle
 --------------